 I decided to train as a counsellor following extensive experience working in mainstream and special education.
 As well as teaching and supporting children and young people with mixed abilities and varying needs, many of my roles included supporting parents and siblings.
 The increasing need for good counselling support in these areas, as well as events that occurred in my own life, inspired me to study for my Diploma.

 After much consideration, I felt the ethos of the Foundation for Emotional Therapeutic Counselling reflected my own approach to counselling and support.
 Emotional therapeutic counselling is an integrative, person-centred therapy which works by providing a safe and supportive environment in which you as the client can explore and express your feelings in order to understand the underlying causes of your current unease and facilitate your key to change.

 Whilst my Diploma in Emotional Therapeutic Counselling equips me to work with all presenting difficulties, I also have a diploma in Cognitive Behaviour Therapy and specialist suicide and bereavement training.
 I have particular experience in dealing with relationship difficulties, loss and depression.
-I continually seek to further my learning and embrace different techniques and am currently studying a further qualification in Cognitive Behavioural Therapy.
+I continually seek to further my learning and embrace different techniques.